kalendar/assessments/srl/motivation/anxiety/medium.md

 ## Test Anxiety

 Test anxiety is experienced as negative thoughts (worries, fears), uncomfortable and unpleasant feelings (anxiety), and physical reactions (increased pulse rate).
-The SRL survey results suggest that you have a medium level of test anxiety.
+The SRL survey results suggest that you have a **medium level of test anxiety**.
 This means that from time to time you might worry about how you will perform on a test.
 Your anxiety might also sometimes cause you to feel on edge, or might make it hard for you to focus on your work.

 This scenario illustrates how having a lot of test anxiety can make it hard to study and perform well: